Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

 ### tips & tricks

 #### typecasting matrices
- Several functions in **PosDefManifold** implement multiple dispatch and can handle
- several kinds of matrices as input, however the core functions for manipulating
- objects on the Riemannian manifold of positive definite matrices act by definition on positive definite matrices only.
+ Several functions in **PosDefManifold** implement multiple dispatch and can handle several kinds of matrices as input, however the core functions for manipulating objects on the Riemannian manifold of positive definite matrices act by definition on positive definite matrices only.
  Those matrices must therefore be either
- *symmetric positive definite (real)* or *Hermitian (complex)*.
+ *symmetric positive definite (SPD, real)* or *Hermitian positive definite (HPD, complex)*.
  Such matrices are uniformly identified in **PosDefManifold** as being of the `Hermitian` type, using the standard [LinearAlgebra](https://bit.ly/2JOiROX) package.
  The alias `ℍ` is used consistently in the code (see [aliases](@ref)).
- If the input is not flagged, the functions restricting the input to *positive definite matrices* will give an error.
+ If the input is not flagged as `Hermitian`, the functions restricting the input to *positive definite matrices* will give an error.

  **Example**